 I’m in crisis.
 What do I do?

 This office is not set up to provide urgent crisis care.
 In case of emergency situations, please call 911 or go to the nearest hospital emergency room.
-The National Suicide Hotline (1-800-273-8255) is staffed 24/7.
+The National Suicide Prevention Hotline is staffed 24/7.
+Call or Text or Chat the 988 Suicide & Crisis Lifeline at 988 any time of day.
+Or Text HOME to 741741 to reach a trained Crisis Counselor through Crisis Text Line, a global not-for-profit organization.
+Free, 24/7, confidential.

 Not at all.
 People who ask for help know when they need it and have the ability to reach out.
 Everyone needs help now and then.
 You already have some strengths that you’ve used before, that for whatever reason aren’t working right now.
 Perhaps this problem feels overwhelming and is making it difficult to access your past strengths.
 In our work together, I’ll help you identify what those strengths are and how to implement them again in what is happening now.
 Seeking help is taking control.